TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Stdwrap.rst

    :ref:`boolean <data-type-bool>` / :ref:`stdWrap`

 :aspect:`Description`
-   If set, then the content string is parsed like :ts:`dataWrap` above.
+   If set, then the content string is parsed like :typoscript:`dataWrap` above.

 :aspect:`Example`
    Displays the page title::